iamqiss/Nia/time-client/README.md

 The Authenticated Transfer Protocol ("AT Protocol" or "atproto") is a decentralized social media protocol.
 You don't *need* to understand AT Protocol to work with this application, but it can help.
 Learn more at:

 - [Overview and Guides](https://atproto.com/guides/overview)
-- [GitHub Discussions](https://github.com/bluesky-social/atproto/discussions) 👈 Great place to ask questions
+- [GitHub Discussions](https://github.com/Time-social/atproto/discussions) 👈 Great place to ask questions
 - [Protocol Specifications](https://atproto.com/specs/atp)
 - [Blogpost on self-authenticating data structures](https://bsky.social/about/blog/3-6-2022-a-self-authenticating-social-protocol)

-The Bluesky Social application encompasses a set of schemas and APIs built in the overall AT Protocol framework.
+The Time Social application encompasses a set of schemas and APIs built in the overall AT Protocol framework.
 The namespace for these "Lexicons" is `app.bsky.*`.

 ## Contributions